 Marc Wolin has extensive experience handling a broad range of business and complex litigation matters.
 Marc has represented companies of all sizes, government agencies, and institutions of higher education in class actions, business torts, insurance litigation, trademark litigation, shareholder disputes, whistleblower litigation, contractual disputes, employment litigation, and matters involving the Federal Communications Act and the Electronic Communications Privacy Act.

 Marc has served as a Special Master in the United States District Court for the District of New Jersey in a trademark infringement action.
-He is also a mediator who is certified for the United States District Court for the District of New Jersey, and has also served as one of the Court's certified mediators for Hurricane Sandy litigation.
+He is a mediator who is certified for the United States District Court for the District of New Jersey, and has also served as one of the Court's certified mediators for Hurricane Sandy litigation.
 In addition, Marc has also served as an expert witness on the issue of legal fees.

 Prior to joining Saiber, Marc served as law clerk to the Honorable Edward N. Cahn, Chief Judge, United States District Court for the Eastern District of Pennsylvania.

 Obtained a judgment in excess of $2.2 million for two shareholders of a close corporation who had exercised their rights to sell their shares of the corporation to the majority shareholder, which claimed that the value of our clients’ shares was zero.

 Successfully obtained dismissal of a federal class action complaint against a Fortune 500 insurance company in a suit brought by Ambulatory Surgical Centers (“ASCs”) and insureds, who were denied PIP benefits relating to high-risk medical procedures performed at ASCs instead of hospitals, in violation of New Jersey law.